 To double the recipe cook the chicken in two batches and reduce the sauce for a minute or two before adding all the chicken back into the pan.
 You’ll need to double the amount of sauce too.

-Pak choi is a delicious type of Asian cabbage.
-It’s also known as bok choy, white mustard cabbage, Chinese celery cabbage or even Horse’s ear!
+Bok choy is a delicious type of Asian cabbage.
+It’s also known as pak chai, white mustard cabbage, Chinese celery cabbage or even Horse’s ear!
 (Once you see it, you can’t un-see it!)
+You can substitute it with other greens like chard, beans, broccoli or spinach.